 Cyber compromises continue to rise globally, adversely impacting banking and financial services (BFS) institutions.

-Cyber compromises are not only resulting in huge legal penalties for financial enterprises, but also derailing their efforts of recovery and rebound from the COVID-19 pandemic.
+Cyber compromises are not only resulting in huge legal penalties for financial enterprises but also derailing their efforts to recover and rebound from the COVID-19 pandemic.
 There is great emphasis on strengthening cyber resilience among banks and financial institutions.